 Action Plan 2: Routinely circulate advice letters in-house.
+We now routinely do this.

 Action Plan 3: Utilize iManage on a consistent basis to allow for searching of court documents previously prepared by the division.
+Efforts will be ongoing.

 Action Plan 4: Cross-train deputies on long-term assignments.